 Apart from breakfast we are happy to provide picnic lunches and evening meals/light suppers – 24 hours notice required (for dinner on a Sat/Sun we need to know choices on Friday) and subject to availability.
-Please see our sample menu - menu and prices subject to change.
+Dinner Menu and Set Evening Meal menu - menu and prices subject to change.

 Orkney produces its own whisky, wine, gin, rum, beer, ice cream, coffee, cheese and fudge to name but a few.
 It is a food lovers dream with excellent seafood and meat on offer, often followed by wonderful desserts or homebakes.
 For those with a sweet tooth we recommend you do not leave without sampling Orkney Fudge Cheesecake or a visit to Gerry’s Ice Cream Parlour in Stenness!
 Our guests have also been very pleasantly surprised at the choice of Gluten Free meals available in Orkney.